opensearch-project/documentation-website/_dashboards/dashboard/index.md

 To customize the panels, you'll need to be in edit mode:

-1. Select **Edit** at top right in the toolbar.
+- Choose **Edit** at top right in the toolbar.

+If you see **Create new** at the top right in the toolbar, you're already in edit mode.
+{: .note}

 Showing a legend can give readers more information, while hiding a legend can give it a cleaner look.
 If you want to show or hide the panel legend:

-1. Select the list icon in the panel's lower left corner.
+- Select the list icon in the panel's lower left corner.

 If you want to change the color of the panel legend:

+- From the visualization legend, select a category and then select a color from the flyout.
+The area chart updates with your change.

+This color change is only saved for the current panel and dashboard and doesn't affect the saved visualization.
+{: .note}

+If you want to change the color of the panel legend in the visualization:

 1. Select the gear icon on the area chart panel.
 2. From the **Options** window, select **Edit visualization**.
 3. From the visualization legend, select a category and then select a color from the flyout.
 The area chart updates with your change.
 4. Select **Save and return**.

+This color change affects the saved visualization and any dashboard that links to the visualization.
+{: .note}

-If you want to show or hide panel title or customize it without applying the changes across the dashboard overall:
+If you want to show or hide panel title or customize it:

 1. Select the gear icon on the panel.
 2. From the **Options** window, select **Edit panel title**.
 3. From the **Customize panel**, add a title under **Panel title** or toggle the **Show panel title** to hide the title.
 4. Choose **Save**.

+Changing panel titles only affects the particular panel on the particular dashboard, and won't affect any other panel containing that same visualization or any other dashboard.
+{: .note}

 ## Arranging panels

 To organize panels, arrange them side-by-side, or resize them, you can use these options:

-- To move, select and hold the panel title and drag to the new location.
+- To move, select and hold the panel title or the panel top and drag to the new location.
 - To resize, select the resize icon in the panel's lower right corner and drag to the new dimensions.
 - To view in fullscreen mode, select the gear icon (edit mode) or vertical ellipsis (⋮) in the top right of the panel and select **Maximize panel**.
-To minimize the fullscreen mode, select the vertical ellipsis and select **Minimize**.
+To minimize the fullscreen mode, select the gear icon or vertical ellipsis and select **Minimize**.

 The following is an example of a customized dashboard created in this tutorial.